rzzdr/Deepfake-Detection/README.md

 During training checkpoints are saved for every epoch.

 ## Hardware requirements
-Mostly trained on devbox configuration with 4xTitan V, thanks to Nvidia and DSB2018 competition where I got these gpus https://www.kaggle.com/c/data-science-bowl-2018/
+Mostly trained on devbox configuration with 4xTitan V

 Overall training requires 4 GPUs with 12gb+ memory.
 Batch size needs to be adjusted for standard 1080Ti or 2080Ti graphic cards.